Greetings Humans of Landlord Broadband,

 Since 2020, the finance world has been busier than ever with the stamp duty holiday being extended until 30th June.
-As of March 2021, average house price growth has slowed to 5.7%, which reflects the original stamp duty holiday coming to an end and this is not expected to be a sustained dip in prices.
-In February, growth was on the rise at 6.9%, which is a trend that will hopefully carry through to the rest of 2021.
-In comparison to other sectors, property prices have remained stable throughout the pandemic, largely due to the Government’s measures to keep the market afloat, and people reassessing their housing needs during lockdowns.
+As of March 2021, average house price growth has slowed to 5.7%.
+This reflects the original stamp duty holiday coming to an end.
+This is not expected to be a sustained dip in prices.
+In February, growth was on the rise at 6.9%.
+This is a trend that will hopefully carry through to the rest of 2021.
+In comparison to other sectors, property prices have remained stable throughout the pandemic.
+This is largely due to the Government’s measures to keep the market afloat, and people reassessing their housing needs during lockdowns.
 However, the slight decline in price growth could be a positive thing for those wanting to get on the property ladder.
 (Property Reporter).

 Rent is also falling as many tenants move from the cities to larger homes in commuter areas.
 This again comes with the long-term impact of the pandemic and the growing need for space within homes.
 Rents have fallen significantly in both London and Birmingham, as well as Manchester, Edinburgh and Aberdeen.
 Contrary to the cities, rents have risen in outer-city boroughs.
 Perhaps now is the time to invest in the country?
 (Financial Times).

 The latest updates for our core customer markets: Landlords & Letting Agents, Serviced Accommodation, Housing Associations and Purpose-Built Student Accommodation (PBSA).